5 Ways to Use a Journal to Reduce Caregiver Stress

 Spending time in nature is one of the best ways to refresh your senses and relax your mind.

-You might not be able to get outside on a regular basis, but you can keep some of that nature in your journal.
+You might not be able to get outside regularly, but you can keep some of that nature in your journal.

 Write about being outside in a favorite location – describe the sky, the weather, and the landscape in detail.
 Record how being there makes you feel.